thesolesupplier/anno/api/README.md

 # **Anno - API**

 Anno started as an API deployed on AWS Lambda, before its release summary feature was integrated into a GitHub Action.
-In addition to summarising releases, the API is capable of reviewing PRs and adding test cases to Jira issues, all of which are triggered via GitHub and Jira webhooks.
+In addition to summarising releases, the API can review pull requests and add test cases to Jira issues, all of which are triggered via GitHub and Jira webhooks.

 ## **Usage**

+The API has three main use cases, each of which is triggered by a different webhook.

+### Release Summaries
+`POST` `/github/workflow`

+### PR Reviews
+`POST` `/github/pull-request/bugs`
+### Jira Test Cases
+`POST` `/jira/issue/:key/status`

+Requires **all** of the `JIRA_*` environment variables to be set.

 ## **Local Development**